derickson/derickson.github.io/_posts/2016-05-03-geo-temporal-anomaly.md

 ## Elasticsearch features

-I'll need to use three key features of the Elasticsearch aggrewgations API.
+I'll need to use four key features of the Elasticsearch aggrewgations API.

-* Bucket aggregations (feature 1) and (feature 2)
+* Two kinds of bucket aggregations (feature 1) and (feature 2)
 * Nesting one aggregation inside another (feature 3)
 * Pipeline aggregations with seasonality adjusted moving averages (feature 4)